-Kabini is about the only place in India where you can go wildlife spotting by land and water.
-The Karnataka Forest Department conducts daily morning and evening Road and Water safaris, subject to weather conditions and government regulations.
-Different seasons bestow the visitors with diverse animal sightings.
-Herds of elephants, spotted deer, bison and the occasional tiger and leopard become a common sight in the Kabini in the warm months.
-During the monsoon waterholes in the interiors are full so animals prefer to stay in, while thick undergrowth hides even a sizeable elephant making sightings slightly difficult.
+Kabini is about the only place in India where you can see wildlife from land and water.
+The Karnataka Forest Department conducts daily Road and Boat safaris, subject to weather conditions and government regulations.
+Different seasons bestow visitors with diverse animal sightings with Herds of elephants, spotted deer, bison and the occasional tiger and leopard sighting during the warmer months.
+During the monsoon waterholes in the interiors are full so animals prefer to stay in, while thick undergrowth hides even a sizable elephant making sightings slightly difficult.
 All safaris are accompanied by a certified Naturalist.
 Both safaris are conducted twice daily (6.30 am & 3.30 pm).

 The elephant camp at Balle is a favourite spot for visitors, where elephants can be watched at close quarters and even fed.
 Waterwoods arranges for guests to take the short ride to the small camp which houses few elephants – both young and old.
 Some of these elephants were once used for the Khedda operations on the Kabini basin and in the Nagarahole forests.
 Others, including the famed Arjun, still occupy pride of place at the Mysore Dussera festivities.

 It’s water, water everywhere.
 The Infinity edge pool and kids’ pool at Waterwoods are perched on the side of the hillock, at the central courtyard of the resort.
 Beyond the pools the grassy land slopes down to meet the Kabini.
 It is a pleasant area to relax and catch the sun on the loungers scattered about.
 Any time is good for a dip or some water games like water polo in the pool.